MascusJeoraly/LangUtilsExample/README.md

 ![2015-07-01_00 21 42](https://cloud.githubusercontent.com/assets/5229241/8436019/acb40f0c-1f87-11e5-9414-acc596f343ff.png)

 This plugin uses Gradle for build automation.
 If you want to build the plugin yourself, please run `gradle build`.
-If you want to edit this plugin, you can run `gradle idea` or `gradle eclipse` to generate IDE project.
+If you want to edit this plugin, run `gradle idea` or `gradle eclipse` to generate IDE project.
+If you don't have Gradle installed, use `gradlew` or `./gradlew` instead.